odoland/roboset/README.md

 # roboset

 This is just a little robot to play set!
-It was just a project for me to learn about basic image processing, and computer vision.
+It's my own personal research project to study basic image processing and computer vision.
-I made my own algorithms for the color and fill detection (reinventing the wheel a bit) The first version was before I learned of machine learning algorithms - so all the parameters for each of features and cut off points were determined manually ( trial and error)
+I made my own algorithms for the color and fill detection using just pure mathematics and creative problem solving.

+The first version of "Roboset" was before I learned of machine learning algorithms and convolutional neural networks- so all the parameters for each of features and cut off points were determined manually ( trial and error)

-Currently refactoring some of the stuff with ML. naive bayes for color detection
+Currently refactoring some of the stuff as I am doing more research:

+1) naive bayes classifier for color detection
-(WIP) card object detection - because there's an issue with Window's Selenium taking the card images
+2) CNN for card object detection - because there's an issue with Window's Selenium taking the card images
+3) CNN for shapes - solids stuff

 ## Video Demo:
 [video demo](https://www.youtube.com/watch?v=6uBgwcrD5Z4)